 - Iron (similar, here)

 - Multiple Towels

 - Pillow Insert (we used an IKEA 20×20 insert to make the pillow extra full) (similar, here)

 Wash, dry and iron your canvas pillow cover.
 I didn’t take a lot of time ironing mine because I like that rumpled up cozy look.
 My mom on the other hand probably wishes I had starched these 😊

 Using caution and care as vintage linens can be delicate wash, dry and iron your vintage linen fabric or handkerchief.
 These handkerchiefs are paper thin, so we soaked them in Borax and hot water for a few hours.
 It didn’t take away all the stains, but it did help some.

 Lay a thick towel down on a sturdy work surface, stack your canvas pillow cover on top of the towel, followed by your vintage linen or handkerchief.
 Then measure and line up where you want your monogram.

 Once you have your monogram in place, lay another towel over the monogram

 and using caution and care as iron will be hot, iron over the letter as per the directions on your monogram letter packaging.

-Step #9 – Allow Liquid Stitch to dry completely as per the instructions on the back of the bottle.
+Allow the Liquid Stitch to dry completely as per the instructions on the back of the bottle.